 - Heightened anxiety

-Post-detox treatment for substance use disorder stemming from prescription medications at Flatirons Recovery in Boulder typically begins with a partial hospitalization program (PHP) day treatment program for at least 4 weeks.
+Post-detox treatment for substance use disorder stemming from prescription medications at Flatirons Recovery in Boulder typically begins with a partial hospitalization program (PHP), or day treatment program for at least 4 weeks.

 After that, clients often step down into our intensive outpatient program (IOP) for 4-12 weeks while continuing to work for their therapeutic team on a plan that addresses their needs.
 A solid therapeutic team is essential to recovery after the structured prescription drug treatment ends.